sciZer0/7/a/README.md

 I am just a person on the globe and all I have is logic.

-Some time ago, just through thinking logically about well-known facts, I made the biggest ever scientific discoveries.
+The whole thing is that some time ago, just through thinking logically about well-known facts, I made the biggest ever scientific discoveries.

 The discoveries are so big that they directly affect philosophy, physics, chemistry, biology, and eventually will change all science as we know it.